ITRS-Group/cordial/libraries/libemail/README.md

 ```

 Copy the entire output line to the value for `_SMTP_PASSWORD` and ensure that the keyfile is accessible to the Gateway process.
 You can copy the keyfile to a new location, such as the Gateway's working directory, but remember to update the path in the `${enc:...}` setting.

+Note: Another benefit of using ExpandString encoding is that the Gateway automatically redacts any string that starts `+encs+` in it's output, so all the log will show is (literally) `_SMTP_PASSWORD=${enc:~/.config/geneos/keyfile.aes:XXX}` which can serve as an extra layer of protection against casual viewing of the logs and configuration files.

 `_SMTP_TLS` can be one of `default`, `force` or `none` (case insensitive). `default` is to try TLS but fall back to plain text depending on the SMTP server.